hysk13/musicweb/README.md

 # musicweb

-This is where I listen to music on a daily basis.
+This website was supposed to be where I listened to music on a daily basis.
-This was made using HTML, CSS, and Vanilla JavaScript.
+This was made using HTML, CSS, and JavaScript.
-The codes are pretty well-documented (I think), but it is not the best?
+The codes are pretty readable to some extent (maybe).

-Anyways, I just use audio files from YouTube.
+Anyways, I just use audio files from YouTube iframe embeds.
-I don't pirate them.
-There's a hidden iframe containing YouTube API stuff.
+This was an interesting idea to come up with...
+You can make this website your own by editing the 'source.js' file.

+Update: I don't think I use this website anymore...